AndyObtiva/glimmer-dsl-swt/README.md

 Otherwise, Option 2 ([Bundler](#option-2-bundler)) can be followed in rare cases where you want to build an app without [scaffolding](#scaffolding).

-Note: if you encounter any [issues](https://github.com/AndyObtiva/glimmer-dsl-swt/issues), please [report](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) and then install a previous version instead from the list of [Glimmer Releases](https://rubygems.org/gems/glimmer-dsl-swt/versions).
+**Note:** if you encounter any [issues](https://github.com/AndyObtiva/glimmer-dsl-swt/issues), please [report](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) and then install a previous version instead from the list of [Glimmer Releases](https://rubygems.org/gems/glimmer-dsl-swt/versions) (keep looking back till you find one that works).
+Do not be disheartened as nearly everything is only a few days of work away.
+That said, keep in mind that this project is free and open source, meaning provided as is, so do not expect anything, but if you help with reporting and contributing, you could speed things up or even become part of the project.

 ### Option 1: Direct Install
 (Use for [Scaffolding](#scaffolding))